schctl/speck/README.md

 The username and password entry screen is only intended as a dummy.
 To make the app ignore this, set the `SPECK_DEV` environment variable.
 The username and password are `11C` and `11c2021`.

-## City Data

-City data is from [`cities.json`](https://github.com/lutangar/cities.json), and has been edited to remove irrelevant data.